Limitations of Chemical Management

 2. I wish to release ladybugs in my garden this year.
 When do I buy them?

 Lady beetles have a limited shelf life, and once released tend to fly a distance before they settle down somewhere far from where they were released.
 A much more effective strategy is to create a healthy environment in your yard to attract native beneficial insects.
 "If you build it, they will come."
 Tolerate some pests in your yard; look at them as food for the beneficial insects.
 Minimize your use of pesticides.
 Add flowering plants that attract beneficial insects.
-Plants can be found by searching the CES NSCU Plant Database.
+Plants can be found by searching the NC State Extension Gardener Plant Toolbox.

 To learn more about common plant problems see Appendix C, "Diagnostic Tables."

 If you have questions about this chapter contact your local NC State Extension expert at your local Cooperative Extension Center.